Feature Flags

 Stringly-typed values in a generic dict

 The asymmetry is deliberate: a permanent capability flag is worth the coordinated, strongly-typed change, while a throwaway rollout gate shouldn’t cost a TMS schema update.
-If you’re unsure whether a flag will outlive its rollout, start it as a release toggle — promoting it to a typed flag later is cheaper than carrying a permanent stringly-typed entry.
+If you’re unsure whether a flag will outlive its rollout, start it as a preview feature — promoting it to a typed flag later is cheaper than carrying a permanent stringly-typed entry.

 Typed feature flags